Blake Drury: North Melbourne

 After ten winless games for the struggling Kangaroos, Drury was delisted at the end of the 2024 season.

 Post-AFL career

+Adelaide (SANFL)

 Drury was signed by the Adelaide Football Club in the SANFL ahead of the 2025 SANFL season.
 Rewarded with his good form early in the season, he earned a selection into the SANFL's State Squad set to take on the West Australian Football League's representative squad.
+In the 2026 SANFL season, Drury became Adelaide's most prolific goalscorer, kicking 21 goals from 13 matches as of July.

+Scandal

+In May 2025, in the lead-up to the South Australia versus Western Australia representative match, Drury made offensive comments to a woman alongside player Aiden Grace at a promotional photoshoot.
+As a result, both players were suspended from featuring in the match.